 11.1 Right to object on a case-by-case basis

-You have the right to object at any time on grounds relating to your particular situation to processing of personal data concerning you which is based on point (e) of Article 6(2) of the GDPR (processing of data in the public interest) and point (f) of Article 6(1) of the GDPR (processing of data based on a legitimate interest), including profiling based on those provisions in the sense of Article 4(4) of the GDPR which we use for credit checks or marketing purposes.
+You have the right to object at any time on grounds relating to your particular situation to processing of personal data concerning you which is based on point (e) of Article 6(2) of the GDPR (processing of data in the public interest) and point (f) of Article 6(1) of the GDPR (processing of data based on a legitimate interest), including profiling based on those provisions in the sense of Article 4(4) of the GDPR which we use for credit checks or marketing purposes (objections may be made via any of the contact channels detailed above).

 If you object, we will no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms or the processing is for the purpose of establishment, exercise or defence of legal claims.